lsst-sqre/sqr-107/index.md

 #### 4. Load Each Schema

-For each schema in the configuration:
+For each schema in the configuration, what we do depends on the update strategy.
+For blue-green, we would:
+- Validate the YAML file
+- Generate INSERT SQL
+- Insert into staging schema (`tap_schema_staging`)
+- Validate staging data
+- If all schemas load successfully, perform atomic swap

+In the case of a DELETE + INSERT strategy, we would:
-- Validates the YAML file using Felis (`felis validate`)
+- Validate the YAML file
-  - Generates INSERT SQL using `felis load-tap-schema --dry-run --output-file`
+  - Generate INSERT SQL
 - **Execute DELETE + INSERT in a single transaction** (see Section 4.9 for details)
   - Delete existing schema data from all TAP_SCHEMA tables
   - Execute generated INSERT SQL